This post may contain affiliate links. Please see my disclosure policy for details.

 Did you know that there are plenty of Harry Potter filming locations around Yorkshire and County Durham to visit?

 After Goathland Station, you could head over to the city of York!
-Although there weren’t many filming locations there is The Shambles that is known as the ‘Harry Potter Street’.
+Although there weren’t many filming locations there is The Shambles which is known as the ‘Harry Potter Street’.

 After, I would recommend heading to the Yorkshire Dales to visit Malham Cove that featured in the Deathly Hallows.